Animesh-Uttekar/agent-eval/README.md

 ### GLEU
 - Balanced precision and recall for short sequences.
 - Improve prompt by: Asking for both completeness and conciseness.

+### COMET
+- Translation quality estimated using multilingual embeddings and a reference.
+It evaluates adequacy and fluency by comparing how close the model output is to human reference in meaning and grammar, leveraging pretrained models.
+- Improve prompt by:Guiding the model to produce fluent, contextually accurate responses that preserve the core meaning of the reference.
+You can do this by including clear task instructions, expected tone, and emphasizing fidelity to the source content.

 Use metrics when you have reference outputs for comparison.